Wal-Mart creates $10 million fund to back U.S. manufacturing

-WASHINGTON (Reuters) - Wal-Mart Stores Inc (WMT.N), the world’s largest retailer, said on Thursday it has created a $10 million fund to support manufacturing in the United States, and that one of its bicycle suppliers plans to start production in the U.S. this year.
+WASHINGTON, Jan 23 (Reuters) - Wal-Mart Stores Inc, the world’s largest retailer, said on Thursday it has created a $10 million fund to support manufacturing in the United States, and that one of its bicycle suppliers plans to start production in the U.S. this year.

 Bill Simon, Wal-Mart’s U.S. president, said at the United States Conference of Mayors’ winter meeting in Washington, DC, that Wal-Mart and its philanthropic arm, the Walmart Foundation, will provide the funds for the five-year program, offering grants to innovators in U.S. manufacturing.